pinco227/D-man/TEST.md

         > - ```No 'Access-Control-Allow-Origin' header is present on the requested resource.``` This error is shown every time a youtube video is loaded on the videos page and it is caused by youtube's api script.
 This is not affecting functionality.
         >
         > ![Youtube errors](https://github.com/pinco227/D-man/blob/main/docs/youtube-error.png)
+## Testing Compatibility
+   - ### Responsiveness
+        > Using DevTools and different device sizes such as mobile and tablet, the website was tested for any posible screen size combination and orientation.
+No issues found.
+Site is size compatible.

+   - ### OS test
+        > #### Desktop
+        > The website was tested on Ubuntu 20.04, Windows 7 and Windows 10 systems.
+Result as expected, desktop system-cross compatible.
+        > #### Mobile
+        > The website was tested on Android 6, Android 9, Android 10 and iOS 14 systems.
+Result as expected, mobile system-cross compatible.

+   - ### Devices test
+        > The website was tested on ASUS 17" notebook, ACER 17" notebook, Huawei P30 PRO, Huawei P20 PRO, Huawei P10, iPhone 11, Samsung Galaxy A7, Lenovo Yoga Tab.
+The result was consistent, website is platform-cross compatible.

+   - ### Browser test
+        > The website was tested on Google Chrome, Firefox, Safari, Edge, Samsung Internet.
+This website is NOT designed to be compatible with IE. Browsers versions were all up to date.
+Results were consistent.
+Conclusion: the website is browser-cross compatible.